EUMETNET/meteogate-documentation/docs/2-discovering-and-accessing-data.md

 If there is a need to revoke your API Key (for example, the API Key has been compromised), you can delete the API Key by clicking the ‘Delete API Key’ button in the Developer Portal.

-#### Viewing available API endpoints (i.e. routes)
+#### Viewing Available API Endpoints (i.e. routes)

-You can view the API endpoints (i.e. routes) available through the MeteoGate API Gateways by clicking the ‘Show routes’ button in the in the Developer Portal.
+You can view the API endpoints (i.e. routes) of the Data Suplly components available through the MeteoGate API Gateways by clicking the ‘Show routes’ button in the in the Developer Portal.

-###	Registering as a local user on the Data Supply
+### Registering as a Local User on the Data Supply

 There are Data Supply components that require users to register, but which handle authentication and access control locally.
 You cannot use a MeteoGate API Key to access data on these Data Supply components but need to create a local user account and authenticate following the Data Provider’s instructions.

-###	Accessing data through MeteoGate API Gateway
+### Accessing Data Through MeteoGate API Gateway

-MeteoGate API Gateways provide managed access to the local data sources that are available through MeteoGate.
+MeteoGate API Gateways provide managed access to the local Data Supply components that are available through MeteoGate.
 The API Gateways manage data requests and data access flow by e.g., providing cybersecurity, priority access, request limiting, and rate limiting measures.
 The API Gateway also collects usage data.
 There are several API Gateways available.
 The Data Publisher chooses which API Gateway instance they want to use.
 It is also possible to publish data directly, without using the API Gateway.

-Data is accessed by sending an access request to the API.
+Data is accessed by sending an access request to a specific API endpoint of the API Gateway.
 Data can be accessed with a web browser, a specialised software program, or programmatically (i.e. from software code).

 Note that these instructions apply specifically to OGC-API-EDR type of API.

-#### What is an access request?
+#### What is an Access Request?

 Accessing data begins with formulating a data access request.
 It is basically a text string send to the MeteoGate API Gateway.
 It includes the URL for the particular API endpoint and parameters.
 The API Key (which is also a text string) must be included for restricted data.